gustavocoding/infinispan-dlm/Readme.md

 --------------

 This is a simple DLM (Distributed Lock Manager) on top of Infinispan.
-It can be used to coordinate access to resources cluster wide; only one node can acquire the lock, and it'll be held until it explicity releases it or if the node crashes the lock will be removed, and can be acquired by another member.
+It can be used to coordinate access to resources cluster wide; only one process can acquire the lock, and it'll be held until explicity released or if the process crashes or is shutdown, the lock will be removed, and can be acquired by another member.

 #### Usage ####